Parish Church of Our Lady of Purification: History

 The first Parish Church of Our Lady of Purification was built in the 17th century.
 It was a simple church of mud and straw construction built by the Franciscans in the 17th century; its first mass is dated to October 18, 1700, the celebration day of Saint Lucas.
 Construction of the present structure began in 1706.
 José de Barros, vicar of the church, described the state of construction of the church in 1727.
 The Parish Church was fully walled and plastered by 1727.
 The tribunes, which originally rested on arches, were walled in.
 The Portuguese Crown donated 6,000 cruzados for the construction of the retable in 1729.
-A inspection of the church in 1730 revealed that the roof, ceilings, carvings, and altarpiece were in poor condition.
+An inspection of the church in 1730 revealed that the roof, ceilings, carvings, and altarpiece were in poor condition.

 By 1757 the chancel was increased by 27 palmos, or approximately 7.5 m.
 The size of the church by this period was compared to the Parish Church of Saint Bartholomew in Maragogipe.
 The architecture style of the church reflects its long period of construction, ranging from the Baroque of the early 18th century to the Neoclassical of the late 18th century.

 A crack, three fingers wide, was found in one of the bell towers in 1828, but was not considered serious.
 The first repairs of the church were carried out in 1921.
 Plaques on the frontispiece of the church indicate that the exterior and chancel were repaired between 1925 and 1926.